Tiltify/api/docs/endpoints/fundraising-events.md

-# GET /causes/:id/fundraising-events
+# /fundraising-events

-Retrieves the fundraising events for a cause
+Retrieves a paginated array of 100 Fundraising Events by default

 ```js
 {